argonne-lcf/balsam/docs/development/data-model.md

 (or [many-to-one](https://docs.djangoproject.com/en/3.0/topics/db/examples/many_to_one/))
 relationship between two tables.

-## High-level view of the database
+## High-level view of Balsam entities

-  1. A `User` represents a Balsam user account.  **All** items in the database are linked to a single owner, which is reflected in the connectivity of the graph.
+  1. A `User` represents a Balsam user account.  **All items in the database are linked to a single owner**, which is reflected in the connectivity of the graph.
 For example, to get all the jobs belonging to `current_user`, join the tables via `Job.objects.filter(app__site__user=current_user)`